c-lombardi23/FOCAL/README.md

 This project implements a comprehensive machine learning pipeline for analyzing fiber cleave quality using images from the THORLABS Fiber Cleave Analyzer (FCA).
 The system consists of three main components:

-1. **CNN Classification Model**: Classifies cleave images as good or bad based on visual features alone or inclusion of numerical features
+1. **CNN Classification Model**: Classifies cleave images as good or bad based on visual features alone or inclusiong of numerical features
 2. **MLP Regression Model**: Predicts optimal tension parameters for producing good cleaves
 3. **XGBoost Regression Model**: Predicts the change in tension needed to produce a good cleave